Jumio/mobile-react/README.md

 ## Compatibility

-We only ensure compatibility with a minimum React Native version of 0.55.4
+We only ensure compatibility with a minimum React Native version of 0.59.4

-#### Attention
-There is a potential security vulnerability present in React native 0.55.4, caused by a dependency named "randomatic" that is included in react-native-meteor-oauth.
-Although the Jumio Mobile SDK is not using the affected functionality, we intend to upgrade to a fixed version of React native as soon as possible.
-For more information please visit https://nvd.nist.gov/vuln/detail/CVE-2017-16028

 ## Setup